bernedom/bernedom.github.io/services/en/workshops.md

 * Introduction to CMake
 * Advanced CMake techniques
-* Best practices for large CMake project structure
+* Best practices for large CMake project structures
 * CMake for testing and continuous integration
 * Custom CMake modules and scripts
-* *... and more tailored to your team's needs*
+* *... and more, tailored to your team's needs*

-# Lean software delivery workshops
+# Lean Software Delivery Workshops

-* Value Stream Mapping - Identify bottlenecks in your software delivery process
+* Value Stream Mapping – Identify bottlenecks in your software delivery process
-* Backlog management - Prioritize and manage your work effectively
+* Backlog management – Prioritize and manage your work effectively
-* Efficient decisions - Techniques for making better decisions faster
+* Efficient decisions – Techniques for making better decisions faster
-* Continuous improvement - Foster a culture of continuous improvement in your team
+* Continuous improvement – Foster a culture of continuous improvement in your team
-* *... and more tailored to your team's needs*
+* *... and more, tailored to your team's needs*